 - 3.8000-4.0000 Summa Cum Laude

 *Inclusive GPA refers to the combination of the student’s U of M GPA and the GPA from college level transfer courses.
-In cases where the student’s U of M GPA and the inclusive GPA indicate different distinctions, the student will receive the lower of the two distinctions.

 The actual conferral of Graduation with Distinction cannot be made until the student’s U of M and inclusive GPA has been certified by the College/School.
 Transitional Academic Studies courses (DSP) are not considered in calculating eligibility for Graduation with Distinction.
 College level courses used to satisfy high school deficiencies will be considered in the computations to determine eligibility for Graduation with Distinction.